manuelgu/ircbot/README.md

   version=VersionName
   ```

-3. Build the plugin with maven, `maven clean install`
+3. Build the plugin with maven, `mvn clean install`
 4. Run the jar file

 ## How to contribute